 Online format with materials, communication, and assignment submissions all via BrightSpace (onQ).

-After completing BMED 370, students will be able to:
+After completing BMED 370 Genetics and Genomics, students will be able to:

 - Assimilate the evolution and advancements in the field of genetics and genomics to understand how they permitted the mapping of genes contributing to human diseases, traits and drug response outcomes.